 A common misunderstanding is that backcountry hiking is unsafe because of various natural hazards.
 In reality, your worst enemy is your own poor decision-making.
 Injuries and deaths on the trail are primarily due to poor decision-making by the backpackers themselves.
 The key is to make good decisions to keep the level of risk under control so that you can return home safely.

 Hazard and safe are relative terms because even staying at home can be hazardous.
 Imagine that you slip and fall while taking a shower.
 Some of the most common injuries include sprains, fractures, and torn ligaments.
 You probably think that this happens very rarely.
-In reality, millions of people are injured in slip and fall accidents each and every year.
-Having said that, there are some hiking hazards you should be prepared for.
+In reality, millions of people are injured in slip-and-fall accidents each and every year… Still, crossing mountains, valleys, and rivers can bring you a number of dangers to cope with.
+Below is a complete list of the most common hazards you should be aware of.

 The best thing to do to avoid an avalanche disaster is to steer clear of any snow-covered mountains since increased time in avalanche terrain equals more risk of involvement in an avalanche.
 Keep in mind that you must think ahead about what you would do in the event of an avalanche because, after one starts, there is no time.

 If you happen to be in the path of a sudden oncoming avalanche, try to move uphill and to the side, in order to avoid the pile-up.
 You will not be able to outrun it, so don’t try.
 Just get to the side as quickly as you can to avoid the center, where the snow will be at its deepest.
 If you’re getting closed in on, drop your equipment and move fast.
 If there are trees around, try to grab onto one.
 Although not easy, this will possibly save your life if you can manage to scramble up into a branch quickly enough.